 Few students are interested in written response and audio recording allows them to ramble a bit as they collect and organize their thoughts.
 This is especially powerful in the primary grades where students are still emerging as writers and even in intermediate grades where they are just learning to type.

 These explanations of mathematical thinking help educators evaluate student understanding, or misconceptions, in ways that written student answers to problems may not reveal.
-These artifacts of learning providing a window into student learning for IEPs and can be helpful in discussions with parents.
+These artifacts of learning provide a window into student learning for IEPs and can be helpful in discussions with parents.

 Word problems at the primary grades focus on addition and subtraction, with complexity increasing by grade level.
 For example, in Kindergarten word problems focus on addition and subtraction to ten (CCSS.MATH.CONTENT.K.OA.A.2.
 First grade progresses to 20 (CCSS.MATH.CONTENT.1.OA.A.1), and in 2nd grade, students are introduced to both one- and two-step word problems (CCSS.MATH.CONTENT.2.OA.A.1).